Via ferrata: Romania

 As of 2022, there are at least twelve areas with via ferrata routes in Romania.
 Most routes are "sport" oriented, opened in recent years, with grades varying from A to E. There is a cluster of twenty-one routes near Peștera Muierilor, in the Baia de Fier commune, Gorj county, where the latest route was finished in December 2021.
 In December, 2021 Baia de Fier received the National Record for the largest cluster of Acrobatic Via Ferrata in Romania.
 Another cluster of five routes is called "Astragalus" (named after the Astragalus species of herbs) and can be found near Șugău River (Bicaz) – these routes were opened in Spring 2017 and are subject to a fee.
 The mountain rescue service in Bihor county built two routes near Vadu Crișului and one route in Pietrele Negre, near Arieșeni commune, in the Apuseni Mountains.
 The mountain rescue service in Harghita county built the route called "Wild Ferenc" in 2016, near Red Lake.

 Slovakia

 Several via ferrata routes scattered in Slovakia, with the largest concentration located in a ski and via ferrata area in Skalka, close to the town of Kremnica.
 Skalka has two co-located, free public sub-areas.
 One is called via ferrata Komin which has one E rated (60metres), one D rated, one C rated, one B rated, two A/B rated and one A rated ferratas and several boulders.
 Second area, Via Ferrata Land, has one F rated (45 metres), one E rated, one D rated, three B rated and one A rated ferattas.
-Other via ferrata routes can be found in Martinske Hole (B & C), Kysel or Liptov where is via Ferrata Dve veze (3 routes - B,C & C/D).
+Other via ferrata routes can be found in Martinske Hole (B & C), Kysel or Liptov where is via Ferrata Dve veze (3 routes - B, C & C/D) and via Ferrata Zobor located in Nitra consisting of multiple routes ranging from A/B to D/E ratings.